-- a) Discuss some of the messages that the advertisements try to convey. - b) Do you agree with the messages?
+- a.)
+Discuss some of the messages that the advertisements try to convey. - b.)
+Do you agree with the messages?
 Why?
-Why not? - c) Who sets the rules for the "perfect body"?
-How are these beneficial to those who set them? - d) Discuss how these messages can affect the confidence of people.
-Think of other products which also use stereotypical "body" as their marketing strategy for example breakfast cereals, gym products and others - 1.
+Why not? - c.)
+Who sets the rules for the "perfect body"?
+How are these beneficial to those who set them? - d.)
+Discuss how these messages can affect the confidence of many people - e.)
+Think of other products which also use stereotypical "body" as their marketing strategies for example breakfast cereals, gym products, - 1.
 Do you think set body images are healthy and achievable? - 2.
-Is there any connection between one's physical appearance and a. physical health? b. self-esteem? - 3.
-Can body image affect one's achievement of potential, and affect aspirations?
+Is there any connection between one's physical appearance and a. physical health? b. self-confidence? - 3.
+Can body image affect one's achievements and affect aspirations? - 4.
+Discuss how your actions such as teasing could result in a negative body image on your friend/s. - 5.
+Discuss other social/ cultural pressures which might influence our body image?